yihanjiang/turboae/README.md

 ## 4. Experimental: I find using DenseNet is better than just CNN-1D.
 Will update code very soon.
 The performance is even exceeding the result in paper, which I am verifying.

+## 5. Experimental: Interleaver Optimization.
+Glad to try the suggestion got from NeurIPS: optimize the interleaver.
+I do find a few random interleavers show quite different performance.
+I am working on it now.

 # Run experiment for Turbo AE: